-Clinical efficacy: Ritonavir-boosted Lopinavir has been extensively studied in treatment-naïve and treatment-experienced patients.
-In various studies in treatment-naïve patients, the combination of Ritonavir-boosted Lopinavir and 2 NRTI have yielded response rates (i.e. plasma viral load > 400 or > 50 copies/ml) in the ITT population in the range of 70-80% at 48 weeks.
-In treatment-experienced patients the response rate is varying depending on the activity of the background regimen and the sensitivity of the virus to Lopinavir (see above).
+Clinical efficacy: Ritonavir-boosted lopinavir has been extensively studied in treatment-naïve and treatment-experienced adults and children.
+In various studies in treatment-naïve adults, the combination of ritonavir-boosted lopinavir and 2 NRTI have yielded response rates (i.e. plasma viral load > 400 or > 50 copies/ml) in the ITT population in the range of 70-80% at 48 weeks.
+In treatment-experienced patients the response rate is varying depending on the activity of the background regimen and the sensitivity of the virus to lopinavir (see above).